queryluke/masseffect-5e-data/data/tool-profs/armorsmiths-workbench.md

 With access to your workbench, you can perform one of the following activities as part of a long rest.

 * __Install mod__.
 Install an armor mod into a piece of heavy or medium armor.
 * __Augment or repair armor__.
-Adjust a suit of heavy or medium armor to fit another race or repair a piece of used heavy or medium armor.
+Adjust a suit of heavy or medium armor to fit another species or repair a piece of used heavy or medium armor.
 Repaired armor can be sold for one half its market value.
 Consumes 2 omni-gel.
 * __Craft armor__.
   - Craft a medium or heavy armor set.
 See the <nuxt-link to="/phb/rules/missions#between-missions">crafting</nuxt-link>